 Information and Michigan-specific resources for individuals and families about brain health and living with dementia.

-You can find a lot of information about dementia on the Internet, and many helpful resources exist for individuals and families, often in your own community.
+You can find a lot of information about dementia on the internet, and many helpful resources exist for individuals and families, often in your own community.
 However, it can be tough to know where to start.
-That’s why AARP Michigan developed this simple guide to help you and your family navigate the dementia care journey.
+That’s why AARP developed this simple guide to help you and your family navigate the dementia care journey.